BMarkiefka/TTN-Node-particulate_matter/README.md

 NO WARRANTY OF ANY KIND IS PROVIDED.
 ------------------------------------

-This sketch will send Battery Voltage (in mV), Temperature (in Celsius), Humidity (in %) and PM10/PM2.5 counts using the lora-serialization library matching setttings have to be added to the payload decoder funtion in the The Things Network console/backend.
+This sketch will send Battery Voltage (in mV), Temperature (in Celsius), Humidity (in %) and PM10/PM2.5 counts using the lora-serialization library matching settings have to be added to the payload decoder function in the The Things Network console/backend.

 The Application will 'sleep' 75x8 seconds (10 minutes) and then run the SDS011 sensor for 30 seconds to get a good reading on the pm2.5 and pm10 count.
 You can adjust those sleep and uptimes with the variables